Victory-Hugo/S1-seqmagick-v2/docs/index.rst

 ==========

 We often have to convert between sequence formats and do little tasks on them, and it's not worth writing scripts for that.
-Seqmagick is a kickass little utility built in the spirit of imagemagick_ to expose the file format conversion in Biopython in a convenient way.
+Seqmagick2 is a kickass little utility built in the spirit of imagemagick_ to expose the file format conversion in Biopython in a convenient way.
 Instead of having a big mess of scripts, there is one that takes arguments::

-    seqmagick convert a.fasta b.phy    # convert from fasta to phylip seqmagick mogrify --ungap a.fasta  # remove all gaps from a.fasta, in place seqmagick info *.fasta             # describe all FASTA files in the current directory
+    seqmagick2 convert a.fasta b.phy    # convert from fasta to phylip
+    seqmagick2 mogrify --ungap a.fasta  # remove all gaps from a.fasta, in place
+    seqmagick2 info *.fasta             # describe all FASTA files in the current directory

 And more.